-Caroline is also a writer and activist and spent 14 years in the foreign service.
+Caroline is also a writer and spent 14 years in the foreign service.
 She now repairs car bodywork for a living.

 Between 2001 – 2014 Caroline was known for her painted portraits and “social landscapes” often depicting misrepresented places inspired from living and travelling abroad (and have included cities in Slovakia, Pakistan, Iraq and Spain).
 In the past she has used installation, performance, film and photography in her work.

 In 2014 Caroline was Artist-in-Residence at the Humanitarian Centre.
 In 2012 she was shortlisted for the Searle Award for Creativity for her book-art work and in the same year was awarded a Masters in Fine Arts by Cambridge School of Art.
 Caroline often exhibits in non-gallery locations and has shown her work at embassies, businesses, and in the British Parliamentary buildings.
 In 2014 Caroline took over a small estate agents in San Pedro del Pinatar in Spain to exhibit paintings of the town.

 Caroline was previously the Director of Cambridge International Arts (2012-2015) and has also worked for a year and a half as a studio painter at Damien Hirst’s studios in Stroud.

 - October 2017: Instigator and exhibitor in the Nasty Women Stroud Exhibition

 - August 2017: Exhibitor at the Nasty Women London Exhibition

 - May 2017: Part of a group show “Off the Record” at the Meme Art Bar in Stroud (also curated)